GabiF/zego-engineer-hiring-tech-exercise/java/learning.md

         Duration politenessDelay) { // per-request delay; ZERO = none
 }

-/** What we print for each crawled page: its URL + every link found on it. */ public record CrawlResult(URI pageUrl, List<URI> links) {}
+/** What we print for each crawled page: its URL + every link on it. */ public record CrawlResult(URI pageUrl, List<URI> links) {}
 ```